 To help with this process, Aplos has created a solution that provides secure giving options, automates the tithe-tracking process, and allows you to quickly create giving receipts and giving statements for donors.

 Learn more about streamlining your ministry’s giving program with Aplos.
+You can try it free for 15 days.

 This article is not meant to be a substitute for professional services.
 Always consult a CPA or trusted professional when seeking tax or accounting advice.